SEPTEMBER 17, 2024

 Dog # 51 starts series 6, a land triple at the corner of Hazel Glen Rd and Hwy 654.
 Caravan 7:00 am.

 UPDATE 5:10pm Dog #20 is on line with 11 dogs to go and one more bird change.
 Guessing it’ll be another 7:00 pm finish.
-Dogs are generally doing some nice work on the water blind.
+As the day progressed dogs were generally doing some nice work on the water blind.
 If they get the picture, they have no issue getting a good line down the shore and over the point.
 The short blind hasn’t seen too much trouble.
-The long blind gets interesting once the dogs hit the swale past the blind planter; most dogs drop their head in the scent and need a whistle to push them past.
-There have been issues where the dogs want to go right behind the poplars and then get a little loose at the end.
+The long blind gets interesting once the dogs hit the swale past the blind planter; most dogs drop their head in the scent and need a whistle & cast to push them past.
+Dogs are either falling for suction to the single tree on the left or want to turn right behind the poplars (deep of the planter) and then get loose at the end.

 UPDATE 2:00pm We are just passed halfway through 61 dogs.
 There have been 6 DNF on the blinds.
 We’re going to be racing against the clock again today to get finished.